-Thaye Dorje, His Holiness the 17th Gyalwa Karmapa, leads the Karma Kagyu lineage, a school of Tibetan Buddhism that is 900 years old.
+Thaye Dorje, His Holiness the 17th Gyalwa Karmapa, is the spiritual head of the Karma Kagyu lineage, a Buddhist school in Tibet that is around 900 years old.

-Although written teachings are very important, the Karma Kagyu lineage is known as the “oral” school because its teachings are transmitted from mouth to ear.
+Although written teachings are very important, in the Karma Kagyu lineage the orally transmitted teachings are valued very highly.
+Moreover, special emphasis lies on meditation.

 The Karma Kagyu inherited two very important streams of spiritual traditions: Mahamudra and Kadampa.
 Mahamudra, or the Great Seal, is the direct insight into the nature of mind.
 It is the highest meditation training and a unique feature of the Karma Kagyu tradition.
 It can – but does not necessarily – involve the methods of the so-called Six Yogas of Naropa (1016-1100), tantric practices that work with subtle energies.
 The gradual path of the Kadampa teachings traces itself back to the Indian Buddhist master Atisha (980–1054), and incorporates the Mahayana Mind-Training practice (Tib: Lojong).